timothylou/AroundTown/README.md

 ```

-WARNING: The node_modules arent uploaded to the git, so dont forget to npm install.
-If react-native-maps is being buggy use locally copied react-native-maps package (update messes up rnpm linking).
+WARNING: The node_modules aren't uploaded to the git, so don't forget to npm install.
+If react-native-maps is being buggy, use locally copied react-native-maps package (update messes up rnpm linking).